-- Feeding is usually a problem to some degree, as is maintaining weight, so a high-calorie, relatively high-fat content diet helps, and is also of help to some patients with epilepsy through its ketogenic effect:
+This is usually a problem to some degree, as is maintaining weight, so a high-calorie, relatively high-fat content diet helps, and is also of help to some patients with epilepsy, through its ketogenic effect:

 - Assessment of oral motor function with use of correct positioning and other practical aids to ingestion and swallowing should be explored.

 - Supplemental feeding by nasogastric or gastrostomy routes may be used.

 - If medical therapy for gastro-oesophageal reflux is ineffective, then surgical procedures such as fundoplication may be useful.